inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 ### Immutable Data Store (IDS)

-Streams of messages recording details of every aspect of 'life' within the hospital are published to the SIP (Strategic Integration Platform) which routes these to one or more consumers.
+Streams of messages recording some details of some aspects of 'life' within the hospital are published to the SIP (Strategic Integration Platform) which routes these to one or more consumers.
 These messages contain data ranging from a patient's name to lab results, medications and admission/discharge times.
 The SIP maintains a bi-directional interface to the Chronicles data store, continually updating information within the hospital.
+However, not all information is available to these stores.

 For the purposes of EMAP, a subset of messages from a subset of these streams, i.e. messages sent using the Health Level 7 (HL7) format, are copied to a dedicated PostgreSQL database that assigns a unique ID to each message